Skip to content

 effort

-Equivalent to the reasoning_effort parameter, for models that only support reasoning_effort.
-The optional values are the same as reasoning_effort.
+Equivalent to the reasoning_effort parameter, intended for models that only support reasoning_effort.
+Available values are the same as reasoning_effort.

 max_tokens

-Limits the maximum number of tokens used for reasoning, for models that support a thinking budget.
-This allows you to precisely control the number of tokens consumed during the reasoning phase.
+Limits the maximum number of reasoning tokens, intended for models that support a thinking budget.
+This lets you precisely control how many tokens the model can spend during the reasoning phase.

 enabled

-When neither reasoning_effort nor reasoning is provided, the system applies the following defaults:
+When neither reasoning_effort nor reasoning is provided, the system automatically applies the following default configuration:

 json